-Data for ODA Planning and Development Annual Rs 4 Billion Secondary Provincial the investments on Introduce sub-codes under the and Finance Departments / unitual Documents of Trovincial water and sanitation departments to track the investment and i mance Departments Government of services senarately on sub sectors and areas.
-Encourage Sindh The data for water and the use and access to financial Sinun conitation convicos accounting reporting to the local samuation services stakeholders Coverement and stakenoiders BUED is either under Drinking Water and Sanitation reported or over- Dashboard developed under PHED estimated like special should be made accessible and be initiatives under rural cascaded for all initiatives related to dovelopment and drinking water and capitation convices community initiatives difficing water and samation services community mitiatives Introduce mechanism for off-budget Overall data of support through provincial PMUs investment on water support in ough provincial i mos especially under irrigation, agriculture, and drainage is also erratic so difficult to track and determine the contribution The ODA for water and sanitation especially off-budget support by international partners is also under reported or not widely available Indicators Areas Possible Source Name Frequency- Baseline Data Collection Provincial / Key Challenges in Suggestions for Improvement and Last time Reported (Monthly/an Value Approach District Data Collection and nually) 2016-2017 Reporting 6.b.1 Percentage of local ac dministrative units with estab lished and oper rational policie s and procedures for participation of local communities in wa ter and sanitation management Provincial Project Steering Local Government Sindh NA Yes Secondary Provincial In addition to The CSOs of the province should be Committee for Saaf Suthro Documents government, the CSO encouraged to form their alliances for Sindh and private sector are sharing the knowledge and learning represented in different provincial steering committees including SDG 6 water and sanitation.
+Data for ODA Planning and Development and Finance Departments Annual Rs 4 Billion Secondary Documents of Government of Sindh Provincial the investments on water and sanitation services separately The data for water and sanitation services covered outside Local Government and PHED is either underreported or overestimated like special initiatives under rural development and community initiatives Overall data of investment on water especially under irrigation, agriculture, and drainage is also erratic so difficult to track and determine the contribution The ODA for water and sanitation especially off-budget support by international partners is also under reported or not widely available Introduce sub-codes under the departments to track the investment on sub sectors and areas.
+Encourage the use and access to financial accounting reporting to the local stakeholders Drinking Water and Sanitation Dashboard developed under PHED should be made accessible and be cascaded for all initiatives related to drinking water and sanitation services Introduce mechanism for off-budget support through provincial PMUs Indicators Areas Possible Source Name and Last time Reported Frequency- (Monthly/an nually) Baseline Value 2016-2017 Data Collection Approach Provincial / District Key Challenges in Data Collection and Reporting Suggestions for Improvement lished and oper ational policie s and procedures for p participation of local communities in wa ter and sanitation management Provincial Project Steering Local Government Sindh NA Yes Secondary Provincial In addition to The CSOs of the province should be Committee for Saaf Suthro Documents government, the CSO encouraged to form their alliances for Sindh and private sector are sharing the knowledge and learning represented in different provincial steering committees including SDG 6 water and sanitation.
 However, an active participation and consultation from wider stakeholders is still required The steering committees should be encouraged to meet on quarterly basis District WASH Committees Local Government Sindh and PHED NA All Districts Secondary Documents Regional District WASH committees work under Deputy Commissioners but less effective because of absence of necessary legislative and administrative support from the political leadership The district administration should be encouraged to convene regular meeting of district committees.
 The minutes of the meeting should be shared with provincial steering committee and respective departments Farmer Associations Sindh Irrigation and Development Authority NA 1000 SIDA verbal data Regional Farmers Association works on distribution and judicious use of water but data about effectiveness of the group is not widely accessible SIDA and Irrigation Department should develop a provincial dashboard with details of different groups including coverage and access